Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

 With two or more frames you can organize text to a finer degree.
 For example, create a text object and enter "Blender is super duper".
 This text object has a frame;
-it just isn't visible because its *Width* is 0.0.
+it just is not visible because its *Width* is 0.0.

 Set the width to 5.0.